-Following a large fine and huge clean-up costs, a dry-cleaning business in Ontario, United States were thought an expensive lesson on environmental protection and compliance.
-The following article will investigate exactly what happened and the lessons that need to be learned going forward for companies
+Following a large fine and huge clean-up costs, a dry-cleaning business in Ontario, United States were taught an expensive lesson on environmental protection and compliance following a chemical spill.
+The following article will investigate exactly what happened and the lessons that need to be learned going forward for companies.

-Ontario Superior Court in March instructed the corporation responsible for the spillage of dry cleaning solvents from 1960-1974 to pay compensation $1,632,500 for remediation costs and $201,700 for expert costs.
-(Huang V Fraser Hillary’s Limited) The court ruled Huang V Fraser Hillary’s Limited (Dry Cleaners adjacent to Mr Huang’s properties) guilty of the spillage of dry cleaning solvents which resulted in the damage of neighbouring property.
+Ontario Superior Court in March instructed the corporation responsible for the spill of dry cleaning solvents from 1960-1974 to pay compensation $1,632,500 for remediation costs and $201,700 for expert costs.
+(Huang V Fraser Hillary’s Limited) The court ruled Huang V Fraser Hillary’s Limited (Dry Cleaners adjacent to Mr Huang’s properties) guilty of the spill of dry cleaning solvents which resulted in the damage of neighbouring property.

 Mr Huang after learning of the contamination of soils and groundwater in the surrounding area of his two properties, decided to take legal action.
 Tetrachloroethylene & Trichloroethylenewere the substances identified to have caused this contamination.